lichkitsch/campaigns/cheatsheet.md

 Roll
 d% and multiply the result by value listed

-**Note:** Add lower dice instead of HD roll for consumables and obstacle HD
+Add lower dice (not HD) for consumables/obstacles